d9pouces/PolyArchiv/README.md

 If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.

 Finally, all remote repositories must store some metadata at a predictable (independant of the time and hostname) remote location (HTTP/SSH/file).
-These metadata are required for restore operations.
+These metadata can be required for restore operations.

 Installation
 ------------